skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 # Restoring Backup with an Existing Seed

-If you have already owned a Skywallet to store your coins and have bought a new one to replace it, you can opt to restore the old Skywallet using the new one.
+If you have bought a brand new Skywallet and wish to restore the backup of another Skywallet then you can utilize the "Restore Backup" feature available with your Skywallet.

-In order to restore your coins, you would only need the Seed of the old Skywallet.
+In order to restore your coins, you only need Seed of another Skywallet.

 ***A Seed is a combination of 12 or 24 words which serves as the key to access your Skywallet.***

-**NOTE - You can only use the Seed of a Skywallet on another Skywallet and cannot use the Seed of a Desktop Wallet on a Skywallet.**
+**NOTE - You can use the Seed of a Skywallet on another Skywallet but it is not recommended to use the same Seed for a Desktop Wallet, as this could comprise the security of your Skywallet.**

 To begin the restoration process follow these steps: